PokeADotProductions/heartwired/docs/software-design-description.md

 The World Selection Menu allows the user to change which world the user is currently in

 #### 6.3.2.1.3 Settings Menu CSU Description
-The Settings Menu allows the user to change the settings of the game:
+The Settings Menu allows the user to change the settings of the game.
+Methods include:
 * Change game controls
 * Change sound volume